 What are threadworms?

-Threadworms, also called pinworms, grow to about 13mm in length and look like tiny pieces of white thread.
+Threadworms, also called pinworms, are tiny parasites that grow to about 13mm in length and look like tiny pieces of white thread.
 They live in the intestines.

 How does threadworm infection occur?